Amazon Fire HD tablets have some great games and here are the best for kids

 Eggs on Piggy Island have been transformed into crazy evil robots by the Eggspark that are demolishing the island, and the only hope to save it are the Autobirds.
 With Red as Optimus Prime, Chuck as Bumblebee, and many more, you'll blast away in a side-scrolling 3D battle to save everyone from the Deceptihogs.

 You'll be able to transform into cars, trucks, planes, and even a tank to avoid being crushed by falling debris.
-As you gain new heroes and battle new baddies, you'll be able to unlock upgrades for your character's weapons and abilities.
+As you gain new heroes and battle new baddies, there's the opportunity to unlock upgrades for your character's weapons and abilities.
 So, fuel up because it's time to ROLL OUT!

 Wild Kratts World Adventure